daffl/jquery.dform/readme.markdown

 ## Types

 Type generators are functions that return a new jQuery DOM object for a specific type.
-If there is no type generator for that type, a basic HTML tag the type name will be created.
+If there is no type generator for that type, a basic HTML tag with that name will be created.
 Every other key in the JavaScript or JSON object you pass (the dForm object) will be used as an HTML attribute, except if there is a [subscriber](#subscribers) registered for that key.
 A plugin call like this: